Healthy Homes Assessment Te Awanga

 building insulation inspection

-A warm dry house is a healthy house
+A cozy dry house is a healthy home

 Insulation Te Awanga

-Insulation needs to be in compliance with the R-values that are appropriate for your region.
+Insulation needs to meet the R-values of your area.

-• Zone 1 - Auckland & Northland Ceiling R 2.9 in the underfloor, 1.3
+• Zone 1 - Auckland & Northland - ceiling R 2.9 and underfloor R 1.3

-• Zone 2 – all of the North Island except Taupo and the Central Plateau – ceiling R 2.9 and underfloor R 1.3
+• Zone 2 – The rest of the North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3

 • Zone 3 - North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 (underfloor R 1.3